github-3rr0r/TEApot/README.md

-# Transient Execution Attack Test Suite
+# Transient Execution Attack Pot

-TAT Suite(Transient execution Attack Test Suite) is a project used to evaluate whether your system is affected by Meltdown and Spectre.
+TEApot(Transient Execution Attack pot) is a project used to evaluate whether your system is affected by Meltdown and Spectre.
 My goal is to build a easy-to-use(hard to implement) and configurable transient attack test suite.

 This project is mainly based on project [Transient Fail](https://github.com/IAIK/transientfail) developed by [IAIK](https://www.iaik.tugraz.at/).
 More information will be found on their paper [A Systematic Evaluation of Transient Execution Attacks and Defenses](http://cc0x1f.net/publications/transient_sytematization.pdf).